 I represent clients in state and federal employment, civil, and criminal matters.
-I am admitted to practice in New York, and my application to the Massachusetts Bar is pending.Practice Focus
+I am admitted to practice in Massachusetts and New York.Practice Focus

 I joined Zalkind as an associate in 2020, following a two-year clerkship with the United States District Court for the District of Connecticut.

 While attending Georgetown University Law Center, I interned at a legal services non-profit and represented youth in New York City Family Court proceedings.
 I also interned with the U.S. Department of Education’s Office for Civil Rights, where I participated in Title IX and disability discrimination enforcement processes.

 During law school, I advocated for reform of juvenile justice systems during a summer internship and volunteered to inform students and families of their legal rights prior to school discipline hearings at the D.C.
 Office of Administrative Hearings.Prior Experience

 Before law school, I worked in Washington, D.C. in political media planning and as a litigation paralegal.Why I Became a Lawyer

 I became a lawyer to help ensure that our legal system works for you, not against you.
 I want to support my clients during life’s crucial moments.
 Whether your freedom, your career, or your education is at stake, you deserve the help of someone truly on your side.